-This protocol explains the arrangements agreed between Children's Services, Avon & Somerset Police and other partners for dealing with children who run away or go missing.
+This protocol explains the arrangements agreed between Children's Services, Avon & Somerset Police, and other partners for dealing with children who go missing.
 The purpose of the protocol is to assist practitioners across all agencies to develop a robust response to children and young people who go missing.
 This will include preventing the child suffering harm and recovering them to a place of safety as soon as possible.

-Children who are missing from home may be at greater risk of harm as a consequence of their basic need for food, safety and shelter and/or from the people with whom they may come into contact.
-Risks can include physical harm, sexual exploitation, drug abuse and involvement in a range of other criminal activities.
+Children who are missing from home, care or their placement may be at greater risk of harm because of their basic need for food, safety, and shelter not being met and/or from the people with whom they may come into contact.
+Risks can include physical harm, criminal and sexual exploitation, drug abuse and involvement in a range of other criminal activities.
 Additional vulnerability due to their age, level of understanding or the significance and seriousness of the circumstances that led to the missing episode may also be present.
-Any missing episode should always be treated as a clear indication that something is not right in a child's life.
+Missing episodes should always be treated as a clear indication that something is not right in a child's life.